Which Eyedrops Help Eye Allergies?

 Mast Cell Stabilizer Allergy Eyedrops

-The medicine helps prevent the release of histamine and other chemicals made by your body during an allergic reaction.
+These are among the newest types of eyedrops.
+They help prevent the release of histamine and other chemicals made by your body during an allergic reaction.

 Over-the-counter mast cell stabilizer drops include:

-Prescription mast cell stabilizer eye drops include:
+Prescription mast cell stabilizer eyedrops include:

 Multiple-Action Allergy Eyedrops